 Love in the Workplace

-At CWCC, we have talked for a while about a model credited to the authors of “The 15 Commitments of Conscious Leadership,” in which there is a very simple horizontal line in which we are challenged to recognize ourselves as being either above or below in different situations.
+As a leadership coach and entrepreneur, I talk a lot about a model credited to the authors of “The 15 Commitments of Conscious Leadership,” in which we imagine a very simple horizontal line.
+We are challenged to recognize ourselves as being either above or below in different situations.
 The point is not to always be above the line, but to recognize honestly where we are, and pause before we act from below the line, considering if we are ready and willing to shift up.
 Sometimes we are not ready or willing, and that’s OK, so long as we don’t do harm.

 Above the line are the characteristics of our aspirational best self; openness, accountability, valuing people’s opinions and differences, curiosity, compassion, generosity, respect, patience, letting go of being right…here we understand that we create our own reality by our own thoughts, speech and actions and don’t blame others, we know that the world is our ally and everything is set up to teach us something, and we know that we are enough.